-Rising mercury should not deter your plans to visit Spain in the summer when you'll find plenty of sunshine and locals in the mood to party.
+Rising mercury should not deter your plans to visit Spain in August.
+Yes, it's hot, but in addition to plenty of sunshine, locals will be in the mood to party.
 Some of the country's biggest festivals take place during August, and the entire country takes off work to celebrate Assumption Day on August 15, an important Catholic holiday.

 Europeans tend to vacation en masse in August, which could be a pro or a con, depending on your travel style and desired destination.
 Spain's beaches can become uncomfortably crowded, but the inland cities and smaller towns empty out, especially on weekends, leaving you with plenty of room to explore and a better choice of accommodations.

 If you're ready to party in one of Spain's most happening summer hotspots, make your way to Valencia.

 Tomatina, Spain's famous food fight festival, takes place on the last Wednesday of August in Buñol.
 The town, located on the western outskirts of Valencia, sits just 19 miles from the Mediterranean, making a cool dip easily accessible when you feel ready to rinse off the tomato pulp.
 In 2013 officials started requiring tickets, limiting the number of attendees to 20,000, so plan ahead if you want to put this on your travel itinerary.

 Near the end of the month, revelers gather for the Fiesta de Vendimia in Requena, another town in the region of Valencia, to celebrate the region's grape harvest and winemaking tradition.
 People parade through the streets asking the townspeople for water to help the next year's harvest; residents oblige by soaking everyone who passes.